Fasibru/Eisenhower_Project_Managemet/README.md

 You need an installation of [Node](https://nodejs.org/en/).
 I have used the 10.16.0 LTS version for the development.

 ### MongoDB
-Currently the app uses a connection to a local MongoDB server so you need to have MongoDB installed.
+Initially the app used a connection to a local MongoDB server.
+If you want to do that as well you need to have MongoDB installed.
 You can find instructions on how to do that here: [Install MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials).
 After the installation make sure to start the server with the

     mongod

 command in the terminal.

+By now I'm using the cloud based solution [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) where you have 512MB free storage.
+To make the app work with that as well you just have to set the respective connection string (which you get from the mongodb homepage) in the .env file (as described below).

 ### HTTPS
 During development stage (see the Scripts section on how to start that) the app is running the backend on an HTTPS Express server and the frontend on an HTTPS webpack DevServer.